Colman Domingo: 2020–present: Film breakthrough

 Domingo portrayed John "Divine G" Whitfield in the prison drama Sing Sing, which premiered at the 2023 Toronto International Film Festival, and which was picked up by A24 for theatrical distribution the following year to critical acclaim.
 Domingo received nominations for the Academy Award, BAFTA Award, Golden Globe Award, and Screen Actors Guild Award for his performance in Sing Sing.
+In October 2024, he appeared on Eisa Davis and Lin-Manuel Miranda's musical concept album Warriors.
+He sang the role of Masai.
 In 2025, Domingo voiced Norman Osborn in the Marvel Studios animated series Your Friendly Neighborhood Spider-Man, and has expressed interest in playing the character in live-action in the Marvel Cinematic Universe.

-Domingo co-starred in The Four Seasons, which was released on Netflix on May 1, 2025.
-In May 2025, Netflix renewed it for a second season.
-In that same year, he was nominated for a Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series for his portrayal of Danny.
-Domingo was a co-chair of the 2025 Met Gala.
-He has also filmed a supporting role in Gus Van Sant's upcoming historical crime film Dead Man's Wire.
-In August 2025, Domingo starred in Sabrina Carpenter’s music video for her song "Tears".

-Domingo will portray Joe Jackson in the 2026 musical biopic Michael about the life of singer Michael Jackson.
-He will then co-star in Steven Spielberg's 2026 film, alongside Emily Blunt, Josh O'Connor, Eve Hewson, Wyatt Russell, and Colin Firth.
-Domingo is set to direct and star in an untitled Nat King Cole biopic from a script he co-wrote.
-The project is scheduled to shoot in 2026.
-He will also star opposite Sandra Hüller in True-ish, set to commence principal production in early 2026.
-Domingo is also attached to co-star in Strange Arrivals opposite Demi Moore.